 What is a Travel Document?

-In case of emergency, a Filipino national may apply for a Travel Document (TD) at the Philippine Consulate General (PCG) to be used for one-way travel to the Philippines in lieu of a valid Philippine passport.
-Please note that the Travel Document is issued only for emergency or urgent travel to the Philippines and is issued to a Filipino citizen who has lost his/her passport; has an expired passport; cannot be issued a regular passport; or is being sent back to PH.
+In case of emergency travel to the Philippines, a Filipino national may apply for a Travel Document (TD) at the Philippine Consulate General (PCG) to be used for one-way travel to the Philippines in lieu of a valid Philippine passport.
+Please note that the Travel Document is issued only for emergency or urgent travel to the Philippines and is issued to a Filipino citizen who has lost his/her Philippine passport; is a dual citizen (those who have reacquired their Philippine citizenship under RA 9225) who needs to travel to the Philippines; has an expired passport; cannot be issued a regular passport; or is being sent back to PH.

 How can I apply for a Travel Document?

 TRAVEL DOCUMENT SECTION Philippine Consulate General Suite 100 1001 1st ST SE Calgary Alberta, Canada T2G 5G3